-Impact/ B-P Build Al ternative CEQA Level of Significance Before Mitigation Measure CEQA Level of Resource Name Alternative 1 Alternative 2 Alternative 3 Alternative 5 Mitigation Significance After Mitigation P-15-010031 (CA-KER-5918) Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Significant: The construction of elevated alignments associated with the proposed project would result in a finding of Substantial Adverse Change under all the B-P Build Alternatives.
+Impact/ Resource Name B-P Build Al ternative CEQA Level of Significance Before Mitigation Mitigation Measure CEQA Level of Significance After Mitigation Alternative 1 Alternative 2 Alternative 3 Alternative 5 P-15-002189 (CA-KER-2189) Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Significant: The construction of access roads associated with the proposed project would result in a finding of Substantial Adverse Change under all the B-P Build Alternatives.
 A treatment plan would be prepared in consultation with the parties listed in the MOA that would provide additional detail regarding the methods and implementation of the mitigation measures described herein.
-CUL-MM#1 CUL-MM#2 CUL-MM#3 (where applicable) Less than Significant P-15-002750 (CA-KER-2750) No Impact CUL-MM#1 CUL-MM#2 CUL-MM#3 (where applicable) Not applicable P-15-002189 (CA-KER-2189) Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Significant: The construction of access roads associated with the proposed project would result in a finding of Substantial Adverse Change under all the B-P Build Alternatives.
+CUL-MM#1, CUL-MM#2, and CUL-MM#3 (where applicable) Less than Significant P-15-002954 (CA-KER-2954) Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Significant: The construction of underground alignments associated with the proposed project would result in a finding of Substantial Adverse Change under all the B-P Build Alternatives.
 A treatment plan would be prepared in consultation with the parties listed in the MOA that would provide additional detail regarding the methods and implementation of the mitigation measures described herein.
-CUL-MM#1 CUL-MM#2 CUL-MM#3 (where applicable) Less than Significant P-15-002954 (CA-KER-2954) No Impact CUL-MM#1 CUL-MM#2 CUL-MM#3 (where applicable) Not applicable BP-IS-4 (P-15- 019266/CA- KER-10540) Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Significant: The construction of surface and elevated alignments associated with the proposed project would result in a finding of Substantial Adverse Change under all the B-P Build Alternatives.
+CUL-MM#1, CUL-MM#2, and CUL-MM#3 (where applicable) Less than Significant BP-IS-4 (P-15- 019266/CA- KER-10540) Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Significant: The construction of surface and elevated alignments associated with the proposed project would result in a finding of Substantial Adverse Change under all the B-P Build Alternatives.
 A treatment plan would be prepared in consultation with the parties listed in the MOA that would provide additional detail regarding the methods and implementation of the mitigation measures described herein.
-CUL-MM#1 CUL-MM#2 CUL-MM#3 (where applicable) Less than Significant
+CUL-MM#1, CUL-MM#2, and CUL-MM#3 (where applicable) Less than Significant